sashirestela/slimvalidator/README.md

 }
 ```
 - Implement the `ConstraintValidator<A, T>` interface, where A represents YourNewConstraint and T represents the class of the objects to validate, in this case, you can use `Object` if your validations applies to more than one class.
-- Create as field members as annotation methods you have in YourNewConstraint, excluding message().
+- Create as field members as annotation methods you have in YourNewConstraint.
 - Override the `initialize()` method to capture the annotation method values in your field members.
-- Override the `getMessage()` method (optional) when you need complex logic to build the error message.
-If not implemented or returns null, the framework will use the message from the annotation with template processing.
+- Override the `getMessage()` method to build the error message using the annotation method values.
 - Override the `isValid()` method to do the validation logic.
 For field-level constraints only: your first validation step must return true if the object to validate is null, because we have the annotation `@Required` to validate that condition, we don't want to evaluate that nullity here.

 ## 💼 Contributing